-6 California Desert District
+Sincerely, Rebecca R. Lasell Acting Field Manager, California Desert District

 Palen Solar Electric Generating System Draft Supplemental Environmental Impact Statement Bureau of Land Management (BLM) Palm Springs-South Coast Field Office (PSSCFO) 1201 Bird Center Drive Palm Springs, CA 92262

 Abstract

 This Draft Supplemental Environmental Impact Statement (Draft SEIS) is in response to an application for a right-of-way (ROW) grant authorizing the construction, operation, maintenance, and decommissioning of a solar electricity generation facility known as the Palen Solar Electric Generating System (PSEGS) and the transmission of energy generated by the PSEGS to the grid via Southern California Edison's Red Bluff Substation.
-If the PSEGS is approved, amendments to the California Desert Conservation Area (CDCA) Plan of 1980, as amended, would be required to allow power generation at the site and transmission over 161 kV outside of an approved corridor.
+If the Palen Solar Electric Generating System is approved, amendments to the California Desert Conservation Area (CDCA) Plan of 1980, as amended, would be required to allow power generation at the site and transmission over 161 kV outside of an approved corridor.
 This Draft SEIS supplements and does not replace the May 2011 Proposed Resource Management Plan Amendment/Final Environmental Impact Statement issued for the Palen Solar Power Project (PSPP PA/FEIS).
-If the requested ROW grant is authorized, the BLM will rely on the environmental analysis in the PSPP PA/FEIS as supplemented by the Draft SEIS and revised in response to comments received, all of which will be consolidated in a new Proposed Resource Management Plan Amendment/Final EIS for the PSEGS, to support the necessary amendments of the CDCA Plan to allow power generation at the site and transmission over 161 kV outside of an approved corridor.
-Draft SEIS Chapter 2 describes the proposal of Palen Solar Holdings, LLC to develop a 500-megawatt (MW) energy plant on 3,896 acres of public land within a 5,200-acre ROW in Riverside County, California, using concentrating solar thermal power tower technology (instead of the solar thermal trough technology analyzed in the PSPP PA/FEIS), shift a portion of the generation tie-line from the route analyzed in the PSPP PA/FEIS, install a redundant telecommunications cable beneath the gen-tie line access road, and upgrade and extend an existing natural gas distribution line from the main transmission natural gas pipeline located approximately 0.56 miles south of the PSEGS site to the PSEGS site.
-Southern California Gas (SoCalGas) would permit, construct, own, and operate the upgraded and extended natural gas line, which would be the subject of an SF 299 ROW application to be filed separately by SoCalGas.
-The BLM is analyzing the potential effects of the proposed natural gas line work as a connected action in the Draft SEIS.
-Chapter 2 also describes the two alternatives carried forward from the PSPP PA/FEIS (Reconfigured Alternative 2 and No Action Alternative A).
-Chapter 3 describes existing conditions on and near the requested ROW to the extent they have changed relative to the PSPP PA/FEIS.
-Chapter 4 describes the potential direct and indirect effects of the PSEGS and analyzes cumulative effects of all of the alternatives relative to an updated cumulative scenario.
+If the requested ROW grant is authorized, the Bureau of Land Management will rely on the environmental analysis in the Palen Solar Power Project Proposed Action/Final Environmental Impact Statement as supplemented by the Draft Supplemental Environmental Impact Statement and revised in response to comments received, all of which will be consolidated in a new Proposed Resource Management Plan Amendment/Final Environmental Impact Statement for the Palen Solar Electric Generating System, to support the necessary amendments of the California Desert Conservation Area Plan to allow power generation at the site and transmission over 161 kV outside of an approved corridor.

+Draft Supplemental Environmental Impact Statement Chapter 2 describes the proposal of Palen Solar Holdings, LLC to develop a 500-megawatt (MW) energy plant on 3,896 acres of public land within a 5,200-acre ROW in Riverside County, California, using concentrating solar thermal power tower technology (instead of the solar thermal trough technology analyzed in the Proposed Action/Final Environmental Impact Statement), shift a portion of the generation tie-line from the route analyzed in the Proposed Action/Final Environmental Impact Statement, install a redundant telecommunications cable beneath the generation tie-line access road, and upgrade and extend an existing natural gas distribution line from the main transmission natural gas pipeline located approximately 0.56 miles south of the Palen Solar Electric Generating System site to the Palen Solar Electric Generating System site.
+Southern California Gas (SoCalGas) would permit, construct, own, and operate the upgraded and extended natural gas line, which would be the subject of an SF 299 ROW application to be filed separately by Southern California Gas.
+The Bureau of Land Management is analyzing the potential effects of the proposed natural gas line work as a connected action in the Draft Supplemental Environmental Impact Statement.
+Chapter 2 also describes the two alternatives carried forward from the Proposed Action/Final Environmental Impact Statement (Reconfigured Alternative 2 and No Action Alternative A).
+Chapter 3 describes existing conditions on and near the requested ROW to the extent the conditions have changed relative to the Proposed Action/Final Environmental Impact Statement.
+Chapter 4 describes the potential direct and indirect effects of the Palen Solar Electric Generating System and analyzes cumulative effects of all of the alternatives relative to an updated cumulative scenario.